maize-genetics/phg_v2/docs/imputation.md

 read-mapping files are not saved.
 To save a copy of the read-mapping files, MapKmers and FindPaths must be run separately.
 For either input type, the key-file must contain columns named sampleName and filename.
-Optionally, key files for fastqs can also contain a "filename2" column for paired-end reads.
+Optionally, key files for FASTQs can also contain a "filename2" column for paired-end reads.
 In either case, the key file used to specify the files to be processed can take single files or comma-separated lists for filename and filename2.
 Reads from lists of